UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_7/Lab_7.md

 - Change the `textSize` property to `18sp` from the drop-down list.

 **Step 4:**
-- Drag the `Button` control from the Palette to the emulator below the `RadioGroup`.
+- Drag the `Button` control from the Palette to the emulator below the `RadioButton`s.
 - Click the vertical bar next to the `text` attribute of the `Button` control in the Attribute Pane and in the Pick a Resource dialog choose the `btnConvert` box.
 Press OK.
 - Change the `textSize` property to `24sp` form the drop-down list.
 - Click the vertical bar next to the `textColor` property.
 In the Pick a Resource dialog box that appears in the `Color` section scroll down in android and choose `holo_red_dark` colour to change the text colour to red to match the launcher icon.
 Click the OK button.